lritinab/Fall21Data612/Assignment4/README.md

 I then show a univariate histogram for the distribution of fielding percentage for the Detriot Tigers.

+For the categorical data, League Wins, I used a bar chart.

 I also show a multivariate scatterplot of a paired-down dataset for just the Detroit Tigers.

 Lastly I want to see if there are any trends in fielding percentage by error and grouped by divisionID.